Chimer2017/xdemo_flutter/README.md

 4. Run `flutter run`.
 This will start the app on the simulator or device of choice.
 However, this version is not deployable to app stores.

 ### Application Structure

+* lib/ - This folder contains all dart classes and widget definitions for the application.
+* ios/ & android/ - These folder contains operating system specific bundles to run the Flutter application on either platform.
+* pubspec.yaml - This file contains all the dependicies for the application.
+* main.dart - This file is the starting point of the app.
+Location of the main function.